Skip to contents

 [Stable]

-• Not <Abnormal>
+• Not <abnormality>

-• denom: the number of patients without abnormality at baseline (excluding those with missing baseline)
+• denom: The number of patients without abnormality at baseline (excluding those with missing baseline).

-• denom: the number of patients with abnormality at baseline
+• denom: The number of patients with abnormality at baseline.

 • Total